wolfi584/Rainfall_in_Australia/README.md

 # Rainfall_in_Australia

 ## Selected Topic
 Analysis of daily rainfall levels in each of Australia’s six states (New South Wales, Queensland, South Australia, Tasmania, Victoria, and Western Australia) from the years 2011-2016.
-Different machine learning methods will be tested to determine which model most accuratley predicts rainfall in Australia for 2017.
+Different machine learning methods will be tested to determine which model most accurately predicts rainfall in Australia for 2017.
 Forecasted results will then be compared with actual 2017 weather records.
 All information used during this project is from the same data source (Australian Government Bureau of Meteorology).

 ## Explanation for Topic Selection
 Lack of rainfall has a negative impact on nature and the economy, and drought has always been a problem in Australia.
 Extreme dryness can cause the following: